tlongmx4/Interval/README.md

 ![Interval booting](docs/boot.png)

-**Status:** boots and prints a string.
-Next up: reading more sectors off disk.
+**Status:** two-stage boot — the boot sector reads stage 2 off disk and jumps to it.
+Next up: protected mode and the handoff to C++.